List of New York Yankees captains

-The first captain officially recognized by the Yankees was Hal Chase, who served in the role from 1910 through 1912.
-Roger Peckinpaugh served as captain from 1914 through 1922, until he was traded to the Boston Red Sox.
-He was succeeded by Babe Ruth, who was quickly deposed as captain for climbing into the stands to confront a heckler.
-Everett Scott served as captain from 1922 through 1925.
-Ten years later, Lou Gehrig was named captain, serving for the remainder of his career.
-After the death of Gehrig, then manager Joe McCarthy declared that the Yankees would never have another captain.
-The position remained vacant until team owner George Steinbrenner named Thurman Munson as captain in 1976.
+The role remained vacant until team owner George Steinbrenner named Thurman Munson as captain in 1976.
 Following Munson's death, Graig Nettles served as captain.
 Willie Randolph and Ron Guidry were named co-captains in 1986.
 Don Mattingly followed them as captain in 1991, serving until his retirement in 1995.
+Derek Jeter was named captain of the Yankees in 2003, and he held the post until he retired in 2014.
 Gehrig, Munson, Guidry, Mattingly and Jeter are the only team captains who spent their entire career with the Yankees (Aaron Judge has spent his entire career with the Yankees, but is still active).
-Jeter is the longest-tenured captain in franchise history, the 2014 season being his 12th as team captain.
+Jeter is the longest-tenured captain in franchise history.

-Howard W. Rosenberg, a baseball historian, found that the official count of Yankees captains failed to include Clark Griffith, the captain from 1903–1905, and Kid Elberfeld, the captain from 1906–1907, while manager Frank Chance may have served as captain in 1913.
-In addition, right after The New York Times reported Rosenberg's research in 2007, Society for American Baseball Research member Clifford Blau contacted him to say he had found Willie Keeler being called the team's captain in 1908 and 1909, research that Rosenberg has confirmed.
+When the Yankees named Jeter captain in 2003, the team recognized him as their 11th captain, rather than their 15th.
+Howard W. Rosenberg, a baseball historian, found that the official count of Yankees captains failed to include Griffith, Elberfeld, and Chance.
+In addition, right after The New York Times reported Rosenberg's research in 2007, Society for American Baseball Research member Clifford Blau found that Keeler was a team captain, research that Rosenberg confirmed.
+Though some newspaper articles referred to Everett Scott as captain from 1922 to 1925, the Yankees recognize him as an "acting captain" during the 1922 and 1923 World Series and do not include him on their list.

+When Aaron Judge was named captain in 2022, the Yankees and affiliated media outlets, such as their majority-owned regional sports network YES Network, recognized him as the franchise's 16th captain, reflecting the revised historical count that includes Griffith, Elberfeld, Chance, and Keeler.

 Captains

+Babe Ruth was captain of the Yankees in 1922.

 Lou Gehrig served as Yankees captain from 1935 through his retirement in 1939.